-And speaking of fresh ideas, let’s look into how you can come up with some of your own.
+And speaking of fresh ideas, let’s learn how you can come up with some of your own.

 How Do I Come Up With Ideas For My Content Calendar?

-As mentioned above, coming up with fresh ideas is sometimes the hardest part of filling out your calendar.
+As we mentioned, coming up with fresh ideas is sometimes the hardest part of filling out your calendar.

 You want to make sure it’s a healthy blend of interesting, engaging content that can bring real traffic, leads, and customers to your site.
-This is where that elbow grease we talked about earlier comes in.
+This is where that elbow grease we talked about earlier comes into play.

 Figure out the type of content you’re making

 Content-nerd debates aside, you need to pinpoint which of these types you’re aiming to create.
 If you need more engagement on social media, the posts you create are going to utilize a different ideation process than a blog post.
-If you use the same approach to each, you’re going to end up missing the mark.
+If you use the same approach for each, you’re going to miss the mark.

 Identifying the type will help you create approachable buckets for your strategy, which is much less overwhelming to think about.
-Just remember to organize your calendar in a way that’s easy to recognize different types of content (we recommend color coding, e.g.: red for blogs and blue for website content).
+Just remember to organize your calendar in a way that makes it easy to recognize different types of content.
+(We recommend color coding, e.g. red for blogs and blue for website content.)